 Campylobacteriosis is the most commonly reported zoonosis in humans in Norway.
-Usually more than half of the cases are reported as infected abroad, but due to a large waterborne outbreak in the western part of Norway, only 45% of the cases were infected abroad in 2019.
+Usually more than half of the cases are reported as travel associated (infected abroad).

 Case-control studies have shown that the most common source of campylobacteriosis in Norway is drinking untreated water at home, at holiday homes or in nature.
 Eating or preparing poultry and barbeque meals have also been identified as risk factors for infection.
-No studies have demonstrated a link between eating beef or lamb and campylobacteriosis despite a considerable prevalence of Campylobacter in these animals in Norway.
+No studies have demonstrated a link between eating beef or lamb and campylobacteriosis.
 However, one study showed that eating inadequately heat-treated pork was associated with an increased risk of Campylobacter infection.
-Studies have also shown that direct contact with domestic animals (cattle, sheep, poultry, dogs and cats) is associated with an increased risk of campylobacteriosis in humans.
+Studies have also shown that direct contact with domestic animals (cattle, sheep, poultry, dogs and cats) is associated with an increased risk of campylobacteriosis.